Lifespan: Tenshō 19 (1591) to the seventh month of Manji 3 (1660)

 Kōsokabe Sadachika served as a bushō during the Azuchi-Momoyama and early Edo periods.
 He was the head of the Kōsokabe clan.

 In 1591, Sadachika was born as the second son of Kōsokabe Chikayasu, a senior retainer of the Chōsokabe clan.
 His childhood name was Chōjumaru.
 He was also known as Chikakazu.
 His father and older brother died one after another so, in 1593, Sadachika inherited the headship of the clan at the age of three.
-At the Battle of Sekigahara, after his lord was removed from his position, Sadachika became a rōnin, or masterless samurai.
+Nakayamada Yasuyoshi, a chief retainer of Chikayasu, served as his guardian.
+At the Battle of Sekigahara, after his lord, Chōsokabe Morichika, was removed from his position, Sadachika became a rōnin, or masterless samurai.
 He left Tosa Province and moved to Sakai in Izumi Province.
 Later, he served Terazawa Hirotaka, the lord of the Hizen-Karatsu domain and received a fief of 500 koku.
-At the Siege of Ōsaka, his cousin, Chōsokabe Morichika joined the Toyotomi, so Sadachika changed his name to Nakahara Kizaemon.
+At the Siege of Ōsaka, his cousin, Morichika joined the Toyotomi, so Sadachika changed his name to Nakahara Kizaemon.

 Later, he left the Terazawa family and became a rōnin again, but, through the offices of Kasuga-no-tsubone, Kizaemon was engaged by Hotta Masamori, the lord of the Musashi-Kawagoe domain and granted a fief of 1,000 koku that was later increased to 1,300 koku.
 He transferred to the Shinano-Matsumoto domain and Shimōsa-Sakura domain of the Hotta family, and died in the seventh month of Manji 3 (1660).
 Authenticated accounts of the Kōsokabe family were written by Kizaemon.